 Deliveries commenced in 1956 of the 79xxx Inter-City sets, considered by many as very plain and austere (the same cab shape would also be used for the 120s and 126s), and finished with the Class 123 Inter-City sets in 1963, which along with the Trans-Pennines had had design consultants involved and were considered as the most ashthetically pleasing of all the first generation DMUs.

-The final image shows construction in progress of the 79xxx series Inter-City vehicles in 1956.
+The image shows construction in progress of the 79xxx series Inter-City vehicles in 1956.
 An article Building a DMU looks at the construction of these vehicles at Swindon in detail.

 Online company histories: